 Meta Warrick Fuller’s Story

 Meta Warrick Fuller was born to a middle-class African American family in Philadelphia on June 9, 1877.
-Warrick Fuller received a scholarship to attend the Pennsylvania Museum and School of Industrial Arts, now the University of the Arts, where she was one of just a few black students.
+Warrick Fuller received a scholarship to attend the Pennsylvania Museum and School of Industrial Arts, now the University of the Arts, where she was one of just a few Black students.
 Encouraged by her sculpture teacher, in 1899, Warrick Fuller moved to Paris, where African Americans faced fewer restrictions to attend art academies than in the U.S.

 Although she still faced racism abroad, her years in Paris were formative for her as a sculptor.
 There, she created art for the 1900 Paris World’s Fair, and met French sculptor Auguste Rodin, who was impressed by her powerful work.
 She became known as the “sculptor of horrors” for her dark, expressive artistic renderings, which were often inspired by folklore and mythology.

 When she returned to the U.S., Warrick Fuller was commissioned by noted scholar W.E.B.
 DuBois to create sculptures to represent African American history and contributions to the country.
-Her work was exhibited in the segregated and designated “Negro areas” of several world fairs.
+Her work was exhibited in the designated “Negro areas” of several world’s fairs.
 In 1907, Warrick Fuller became the first African American woman to receive a federal art commission, when she was asked to create a piece for the 300th anniversary of the Jamestown Virginia Settlement.

 Warrick Fuller created revolutionary sculptures throughout the 1910s and 1920s that elevated the African American experience as a subject worthy of depiction in art, at a time when African Americans were typically depicted in stereotypical and demeaning ways in art and media.
 Her work also captured the African American experience of the time, for instance, her sculpture Mary Turner: A Silent Protest Against Mob Violence was a tribute to the 1917 Silent Parade in protest of lynching, organized by the National Association for the Advancement of Colored People (NAACP).